tschm/mosek-license-server/readme.md

 ### Copy your license file into folder

-Copy the license file you have received (from Mosek) into the license folder.
+Copy the license file you have received (from Mosek) into the 'web' folder.
 Name it `mosek'.

 The file should look like